IvoNet/docker-make/README.md

 ## pre-make.sh

-if you put a `pre-make.sh` script in the folder with a `Dockerfile` that is the script is run by make before running a docker build.
+if you put a `pre-make.sh` script in the folder with a `Dockerfile` that is the script that is run by make before running a docker build.